eclipse-iceoryx/iceoryx2/ROADMAP.md

   * Buddy allocator for sender data-segment
   * Introduce runtime fixed-size types

+## Expert/Advanced Features

+* [ ] Filtering/Routing of messages in pub-sub
+* [ ] Handle approach to resend samples that could not be delivered caused by a full queue in pub-sub

 ## Robustness

 * [ ] Add ability to recover samples when subscriber died